-The Company's goal for its executive compensation program is to attract and retain a talented, entrepreneurial and creative team of executives who will provide leadership for the Company's success in delivering da Vinci Surgery to the broadest number of patients who can benefit from it.
-The Company seeks to accomplish this goal in a way that is aligned with the long-term interests of the Company's stockholders.
+The goal for our executive compensation program is to attract and retain a talented, entrepreneurial, and creative team of executive officers who will provide leadership for our success in delivering da Vinci Surgery to the broadest number of patients who can benefit from such surgery.
+We seek to accomplish this goal in a way that is aligned with the long-term interests of our stockholders.